 1. Know your feet

-Before you head to the store to try hiking boots, we recommend having a good idea of your feet’ quirks and peculiarities beforehand.
+Before you head to the store to try hiking or mountaineering boots, we recommend having a good idea of your feet’ quirks and peculiarities beforehand.

 If you have particularly flat feet, high arches, wide feet, bunions, or any other atypical features, passing this info on to the store assistant will help narrow down the options and save you a lot of trial and error before finding the right pair.